Focus on Children

 166community members have been trained in collaboration and advocacy

-Helping adolescents, youths and adults build small businesses and participate in basic skills-training means children develop greater confidence and self-esteem, and parents can provide for their children long after CCFC leaves to help another community.
+Helping adolescents and adults build small businesses and participate in basic skills-training means children develop greater confidence and self-esteem, and parents can provide for their children long after CCFC leaves to help another community.

 The rural poor and other vulnerable groups in the state of Tamil Nadu, India, needed an alternative source of revenue to change their low economic and nutritional status.

 Partnering with ChildFund Germany and ChildFund Korea, CCFC helped women and youth develop entrepreneurial skills by raising poultry and selling the meat and eggs.
 Poultry is an ideal initial entry point to markets, because it does not require lots of land or resources, compared to other livestock, and the meat and eggs produced combat malnutrition.

 We expect a confident entrepreneurial group will eventually emerge, increasing financial support to families in need.

 812children and youth have been trained in children's rights and responsibilities, leadership skills, group management and more

 2,063community members now belong to new child/youth groups